-Independent Outside Member of the Board TBS Holdings, Inc.
+Independent Outside Member of the Board TBS Holdings, Inc. Outside Member of the Board

-Outside Member of the Board Nippon Telegraph and Telephone Corporation
+Outside Member of the Boar Nippon Telegraph and Telephone Corporation

-Leveraging the Power of Diverse People for the Development of Tokyo Metro As a long-time user, I can personally attest that Tokyo
+Leveraging the Power of Diverse People for the Development of Tokyo Metro

 As a long-time user, I can personally attest that Tokyo Metro operates as a public transportation system for the metropolitan area of Tokyo, ensuring safety, precision, cleanliness, and stability in its continued service.